jlpteaching/gem5-assignment-template/README.md

 You can import this workload into your configuration script from `workloads/matmul_workload.py` as `IJKMatMulWorkload`.

-I have provided a ready made binary for this implementation.
+I have provided a ready-made binary for this implementation.
 However, if you need to compile your own binary, you can run the command below in `workloads/matmul`.

 ```sh
 make mm-ijk-gem5
 ```

-**CAUTION**: the above command generates a binary that could only be run with gem5.
+**CAUTION**: The above command generates a binary that could only be run with gem5.
-Running this binaries on your host will result in errors.
+Running these binaries on your host will result in errors.

 ### A stationary matrix multiplication (ikj)

 As you can see in the animation, the previous implementation of the matrix multiplication does not expose much locality in its accesses to matrices `A` and `B`.
 Rather, it exposes locality when accessing matrix `C`.
 We can reorder our nested loops and still get the correct answer.
-In fact all permutations of our three nested loops will result in the same `C` matrix.
+In fact, all permutations of our three nested loops will result in the same `C` matrix.
 Moreover, when it comes to the complexity of the algorithm itself, reordering the for loops does not change the complexity.
-However, reordering the for loops, changes the access pattern to the memory.
+However, reordering the for loops; changes the access pattern to the memory.
 In turn, it could increase/decrease our cache hit rate.
 For this step, you can see a slightly different implementation of the matrix multiplication program below.
 You can also find it in `workloads/matmul/ikj_multiply.h`